-Join us to receive insights and coaching on leadership and self-management every Monday morning.
-Topics include interpersonal communication; conflict prevention and resolution; how to manage our reactions, and our actions, when things go wrong, and many others.
+Join us to receive insights and coaching on leadership and self-management every Monday.
+Topics include interpersonal communication skills; conflict prevention; conflict resolution; how to manage our reactions, and our actions, when things go wrong, and many others.
 Membership in this action-oriented program is free of charge.

 This Week Recent Posts